 Encourage an active and fruitful session

-Once you decide that the meeting is indispensable, you have invited the right people and have created an agenda, you can schedule and start the meeting.
+Once you decide that the meeting is indispensable, you have invited the right people, and have created an agenda, you can schedule and start the meeting.
 Start with inviting everyone to actively participate in the following discussion and listen to their colleagues.
 If you have prepared printed copies of the meeting agenda to share them with everyone present in the room.
-Mind maps can encourage, asking questions, brainstorming and producing fresh ideas.
+Mind maps can encourage, asking questions, brainstorming, and producing fresh ideas.

-End the meeting on the scheduled time
+End the meeting at the scheduled time

 We have all participated in meetings that last forever and it is not the greatest feeling.
-Long meetings make people distracted so they are reaching for their phones, not listening and not participating.
+Long meetings make people distracted so they are reaching for their phones, not listening, and not participating.
 Which is the most convenient approach here?

 When scheduling the meeting, always pick a shorter time range.
 People get anxious if they see that the meeting is scheduled to last an hour or more.
 So if the realistic duration for the meeting is one hour, you can schedule it to be 45 minutes.
 By reducing the meeting’s duration in advance you will be on the track to waste less time and keep people more engaged.